Andeweg01/tradTracker/README.md

 ## DEPLOYMENT

-Development was done within Adobe Dreamweaver to avoid losing code when GitPod glitches.
+Development was done both with Adobe Dreamweaver and GitPod.
+Deploying live to a hosting server that I will use when the site is 'open to the public' gave me an extra backup, since GitHub seems to be a little unstable sometimes, causing me to lose code along the way.
-Deploying to another live environment (tradtracker.com) gave me more information on how code was behaving and was sometimes just quicker to check.
+GitPod/Github was used to deploy in line with the CodeInstitute's processes and I tried to always deploy both to tradtracker.com and GitHub at the same time.
-Code was copied regularly to GitPod where the assets and files were pushed to the GitHub repository.
 Sessions with tutors and mentor were mostly done on GitPod.

 ## CREDITS

 ### Content
-The locations used on this initial map was found partly on [TradConnect](https://tradconnect.com/page/ireland-sessions-listing-pub/) and Facebook profiles of pubs.
+The locations used on this initial map were found on [TradConnect](https://tradconnect.com/page/ireland-sessions-listing-pub/) and Facebook profiles of pubs.
 Text on the about.html page on traditional music was taken from Wikipedia.

 ### Media
-The photographs used on the site are my own.
+The photographs as well as the logo used on the site are my own creations.

 ## Acknowledgements
 The overall design is my own.
 The hamburger navigation on top is taken from [Bootstrap](https://getbootstrap.com/).
-Much of the html and css code is based on earlier lessons in the CodeInstitute course.
+Most of the html and css code is based on earlier lessons in the CodeInstitute course.
 JavaScript code has been tough for me.
-I have tried different approaches based on fellow student's code, a good friends' code who is well versed in Java but not JavaScript.
-From that I learned a lot about structure, but the difference in syntax made it hard to use.
+I have tried different approaches based on fellow student's code, suggestions of tutors and also suggested code of a good friend who is well versed in Java but not JavaScript.
+From that I learned a lot about structure, but the difference in syntax made it hard to grasp and use.
 Ultimately the help of my mentor Aaron Sinnott got me through the challenges of cracking the puzzle.
 He has shown me some latest developments in how to approach filtering and redrawing Google Maps maps, resulting in a very compact script that tested successfully on all devices available to me physically and only showing standard errors on the bootstrap library in validators.